Justin Morneau: Career statistics

-Front office and broadcasting
+Front office and broadcasting career

 After playing for Canada in the 2017 World Baseball Classic, but spending the 2017 MLB Season as a free agent, Morneau took a job as a special assistant to the Minnesota Twins, functionally ending his playing career.
 His current roles as special assistant include player drafting and development, spring training instruction, and community outreach.
 He also serves as a television analyst for the Twins on Bally Sports North, becoming the team's primary analyst starting in the 2020 season.

 International career

 Morneau was selected for the Canada national baseball team at the 2006 World Baseball Classic, 2009 World Baseball Classic, 2013 World Baseball Classic, 2017 World Baseball Classic and 2019 WBSC Premier12.

 Morneau was also selected for the MLB-All-Stars at the 2014 MLB Japan All-Star Series.

 Personal life

 Early childhood

 Morneau's parents divorced when he was seven years old.
 His mother is a retired teacher and his father works in a warehouse.
 He has an older brother named Geordie.
 His mother remarried in 2006 and now Justin has two stepsisters.